 My love of stories drives me to write.
 My love of adrenaline drives me to chase adventures.
 These two things, stirred together, have dished up this travel and sailing blog aimed at bringing you tales spun from dusty roads and unforgiving seas.

-I started this little blog in September 2012, just before Ryan and I decided to test what we had learned in the five years since we started fumbling around on our first boat, a 1986 Catalina 34 called Hideaway.
-Our plan was to sail out of New York City and see just how far we could get while also balancing our working lives on the move.
+I started this little blog in September 2012, just before I decided to test what I had learned in the five years since I’d started fumbling around on my first boat, a 1986 Catalina 34 called Hideaway.
+The plan was to sail out of New York City (with my then-husband, Ryan) and see just how far we could get while also balancing our working lives on the move.
 As owners of our own companies in the U.S., we were not exactly free to sail away from all our obligations, though we sure as hell tried.

-This blog became an outlet for me to tell the stories of our travels on a boat and to connect with sailors, travelers, dreamers and a tribe of wanderers, like us, who were working their way around the world seeking out adventures and shunning stability.
+This blog became an outlet for me to tell the stories of my travels on a boat and to connect with sailors, travelers, dreamers and a tribe of wanderers who, like me, were working their way around the world seeking out adventures and shunning stability.

 But, before I tell you all those stories, let me introduce myself…